d4gh0s7/docker-init/README.md

-# CentOS Node Init
+# CentOS Docker Init
-Init shell script for a basic CentOS Rancher host, fairly hardened and production ready.
+Init shell script for a basic CentOS Docker node, fairly hardened and production ready.

 ## Install the script